-As weddings become more personalized and nontraditional, many brides choose to not have any bridesmaids on the big day.
-However, that doesn’t mean that you can’t still have your friends involved in your celebration.
-In fact, in many cases, your nearest and dearest might be pleased that they don’t have to go out and buy a dress of your choosing that they’re unlikely to wear again.
-Of course, especially with ladies you’ve been close to for over a decade, they likely imagined being a part of your nuptials in some capacity.
+You may choose to have a wedding without bridal party roles in the traditional sense; however, that doesn’t mean that you can’t still have your closest friends involved in your celebration.
+In fact, in many cases, your closest friends and family might be pleased that they don’t have to be bridesmaids and go out and buy a dress of your choosing that they’re unlikely to wear again.
+Of course, especially with ladies you’ve been close to for over a decade, they likely imagined being a part of your wedding day in some capacity.